Back to blog

 Calculating lag time is paramount in establishing task dependency relationships in project schedule management.
 The lag time is the period between the finish of a predecessor activity and the start of a successor activity.
 The calculation begins by considering the finish-to-start planning, which is the most common sequence of activities.

-In the Critical Path Method, you calculate the lag time during the project schedule.
-This includes mapping out dependent tasks and their task durations on a schedule network diagram.
-Remember that:
+In the Critical Path Method, calculate lag time during the project schedule.
+This includes mapping out dependent tasks and their durations on a schedule network diagram.
+Remember:

 • The lag time can vary depending on the complexities and dependencies in a project.